wp-plugins/contact-form-7-group-mail/readme.txt

 * Lighter code.

 == Upgrade Notice ==

+= 1.1.5 =
+If you installed 1.1, please update!
+This version allows individual configuration.
+IMPORTANT: Global configuration isn't available anymore, so the active configuration will be set to all forms.

 = 1.1 =
 This version allows individual configuration.
 IMPORTANT: Global configuration isn't available anymore, so the active configuration will be set to all forms.